 The world is your oyster after graduation!
 But, there are some jobs that economics concentrators might find particularly interesting.
 Here are just a few possibilities, in five broad categories:

 - Finance.
 Many Harvard undergraduates join the financial sector after graduation, both at large organizations like Goldman Sachs, small firms targeting a niche market, and everything in between.
 There is on-campus recruiting and a lot of information from the Office of Career Services' finance page.

 - Consulting.
 Many Harvard undergraduates pursue consulting positions after graduation, at a huge variety of consulting firms.
-There are large strategy consulting firms like Bain and Company and large economics consulting firms like Analysis Group, as well as other firms focused in specific areas such as the environment, health care, public policy, and development (eg, Oxford Policy Management).
+There are large strategy consulting firms like Bain and Company and large economics consulting firms like Analysis Group and NERA, as well as other firms focused in specific areas such as the environment, health care, public policy, and development (eg, Oxford Policy Management).
 There is on-campus recruiting and a lot of information from the Office of Career Services' consulting page.

 - Market Research.
 Many companies have an interest in market research to better understand their current and potential clients, changing tastes and preferences, etc. Your insight into decision-making combined with econometrics skills make you well-prepared for jobs like this.